-In order to prolong the life cycle of NAND flash by avoiding some blocks being frequently erased and becoming bad blocks rapidly while the existence of other less erased blocks will cause an unbalance Program/Erase situation that shorten the overall SSD product life as a drawback.
-There are various algorithm towards wear leveling and garbage collection raised by NAND flash practitioner as strategy to avoid these potential problems.
+In order to extend the life cycle of NAND flash by avoiding some blocks being frequently erased and becoming bad blocks rapidly, while the existence of other less erased blocks will cause an unbalance Program/Erase situation that shorten the overall SSD product life as a drawback.
+There are various Wear-Levelling algorithms and Garbage Collection strategies raised by NAND flash practitioner as strategy to avoid these potential problems.

 2. Take the basic unit of page for write and block for erase.
 To erase block, the valid data of selected page will need to be relocated.
 When large number of block are chosen for erase, the data relocation of pages in the block for subsequent reuse will determine the erase counts of the different related blocks;